UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * You can only access Munin on the server you have installed it on.
 Go to [http://localhost:8060](http://localhost:8060).
   Note that you will only be able to see any results after `munin-node` has executed at least once.
-This may take up to 5 minutes after your install.
+This may take up to 5 minutes after your installation.

 ## Install AWStats web server log analysis